Fantasy football QB rankings: Levis among Week 10 must-starts - UPI.com

 MIAMI, Nov.
 8 (UPI) -- Will Levis is among my four must-start fantasy football quarterbacks for Week 10.

 If you need more options for your roster, check out my top add/drops article.
-My Week 10 rankings for running backs and wide receivers are also available and will be updated throughout the week.
+My Week 10 rankings for running backs, wide receivers and tight ends are also available and will be updated throughout the week.

 Josh Allen leads my Top 20 quarterback rankings, which are listed below.
 Justin Herbert, Joe Burrow, Jared Goff and Dak Prescott are my other Top 5 options.